 - Helps with the compilation of the Referee's report. - Calculates the race and penalty points for the individual races.
-If these points are calculated by computer, it is the TD's duty to re-check the points and to confirm their accuracy with his personal signature.
-Above all he checks the correct use of the corresponding F value for each event. - Presents properly submitted protests to the Jury for decision. - Signs the official result lists provided by the race secretary and give the authorisation for the award ceremony. - Oversees the electronic transmission of the Timing Report (TDTR) xml files and completes his TD Report online immediately after the event.
-He must also check that the results are correct on the FIS website.
+If these points are calculated by computer, it is the TD's duty to re-check the points and to confirm their accuracy with a personal signature.
+Above all, it is important to check the correct use of the corresponding F value for each event. - Presents properly submitted protests to the Jury for decision. - Signs the official result lists provided by the race secretary and give the authorisation for the award ceremony. - Oversees the electronic transmission of the Timing Report (TDTR) xml files and completes the TD Report online immediately after the event and must also check that the results are correct on the FIS website.
 For more information see Rules of the FIS points. - Presents to the FIS proposals for changes in the competition rules on the basis of practical experience at the event in question.